jrbart/checkpoint/README.md

 will always succeed or fail.
 Future services could include ICMP ping, port checking, and even searching an HTTP response for a given regex.

-contacts - each row gives a short name to the contact, a field for a noame or description, and the details to be used to send an alert.
-Currently the only alerts supported are by triggering a GraphQL subscription, but this can be extended to using chatbots, text paging, email, etc.
+contacts - each row gives a short name to the contact, a field for a description (or person's name), and the details to be used to send an alert.

 The monitoring service consists of Watchers, Alarms, and Alerts.